 We also got the Atari 2600 console and I remember playing Breakout with the paddles in the kitchen.

 My first own computer was a C128 and apart from wasting my youth playing games on it, me and my friends started making little sprites and moving them around.
+Back then, we saw games created by very small teams and saw no reason we couldn’t do the same.

 And then came the Amiga 500 and Deluxe Paint.
 Suddenly, with a mouse and 32 colors, the possibilities were exponentially more exciting.
 We went to demo-meetings and stayed up all night drawing pixels and coding demos.